 This policy will be made available to all staff dealing with income collection and recovery.
 This will be reinforced with training and management supervision of all staff involved in collecting debt.

 MONITORING

 Each section will be responsible for ensuring that this policy is adhered to and effective.
 Management information will be required for each debt stream on a monthly basis.

 Revised 24 June 2025.
-This page is intentionally left blank

 DEBT WRITE OFF POLICY